How to Spot a Fake T206 Card: Authentication Guide

 For more novice collectors, this guide should help identify artificially aged fakes.

-First, let's take a look at that Mathewson from above again.
+First, let’s take another look at that Mathewson from above.

 Burnt Edges

-Certainly a sign that someone took a lighter to this card or even baked in in the oven (yep that's a thing) to try and burn and age the edges of the card.
+It is certainly a sign that someone took a lighter to this card, or even baked it in the oven (yep, that’s a thing), to try to burn and age the edges.

 Spider Wrinkling

-One of the most common methods of artificially aging a card involves soaking the card to give it the appearance of a very old card.
-Often cards are soaked in tea or even coffee grounds to make the cards look really old.
+One of the most common methods of artificially aging a card involves soaking it to make it look very old.
+Often, cards are soaked in tea or even coffee grounds to make them look really old.

-Here's a scrap-booker doing what a card scammer might to do artificially age a card.
-Note the burning she does to the paper as well.
-I'm sure many card doctors have probably watched this video or ones like it (thanks YouTube).
+Here’s a crafter doing what a card scammer might do to artificially age a card, including dumping tea all over the paper.
+Note the burning he does to the paper as well.
+I’m sure many card doctors have watched this video or similar ones (thanks, YouTube).

 The good thing is that it’s quite easy to detect a card that has been soaked.
 Here’s an artificially aged T206 Cobb Red Portrait that recently fooled some unsuspecting buyers on eBay.

-Clearly a sign that the paper the card was printed on is not that of a card produced in the early 1900s.
+This is a sign that the paper on which the card was printed is NOT the same as that used for cards produced in the early 1900s.

 Now, back to the soaking.
-The key to identifying a soaked card is those little tiny spider wrinkles---you can notice some of it on the front, but it is very obvious on the back of the card.
-That crackling appearance on the back of the card is not what an typical authentic T206 card should look like.
+The key to identifying a soaked card is those little tiny spider wrinkles—you can notice some of them on the front, but they are very obvious on the back of the card.
+That crackling appearance on the back of the card is not what a typical, authentic T206 card should look like.

 Artificial Rounding of Corners

-As a part of artificially aging a card, scammers will work to intentionally round the corners of a card.
-One of the important things to understand in regards to how T206 cards were printed and that a white coating was actually applied to the fronts of the cards to give them a brightness.
-From Cycleback's excellent work:
+As part of artificially aging a card, scammers will intentionally round the corners.
+One important thing to understand about how T206 cards were printed is that a white coating was applied to the fronts of the cards to increase their brightness.
+From Cycleback’s excellent work:

 The cards were printed on a thin cardboard with the fronts only (where the players appear) coated in a smooth white substance.
 This front layer, which was used on cards throughout the 19th and 20th century, created a smooth bright white surface that helped the images look their best.
 There was no white ink used, so the white areas on a T206 were created by a lack of ink against the white coating.

-Thus, on a normally aged authentic T206 card, any wear on the corners will actually provide a clear difference between the white coating on the top of the card and the underlying paper stock.
+Thus, on a normally aged authentic T206 card, any wear at the corners will clearly distinguish the white coating on the top of the card from the underlying paper stock.

-Here's a fake Cobb someone sold on eBay.
-Note the corners and how they feel forced and sharp and lacking any of that fibrous wear from underneath the top coating of the card.
-This one just so happens to have the wrong font on the front of the card.
+Here’s a fake Cobb someone sold on eBay.
+Note the corners, which feel forced and sharp, and lack any fibrous wear beneath the card’s top coating.
+This one happens to have the wrong font on the front of the card.

 Give It The Old Black Light Test

-Here's an example of a test we ran on some old 1920's strip cards that we were evaluating for authenticity.
+Here’s an example of a test we ran on some old 1920s strip cards to evaluate their authenticity.
 This should give you a better idea of what to look for.

-If you need a black light, you can grab on eBay for less than $10.
-Go into a room, shut all the shades and get it as dark as possible.
-Shine the black light on the card in question and have some newer cards that will fluoresce under the light.
-If the card fluoresces, it's a fake...if not, you have an authentic T206 card in your possession.
+If you need a black light, you can grab one on eBay for less than $10.
+Go into a room, shut all the shades, and get it as dark as possible.
+Shine the black light on the card in question, and have some newer cards that will fluoresce under the light.
+If the card fluoresces, it’s a fake; if not, you have an authentic T206 card.

 Get a Loupe and Look For Dots

-Here's a 45x magnification loupe that I have--I like it because it actually has a light and a black light on it.
+Here’s a 45x magnification loupe that I have–I like it because it has a light and a black light.
 It can be found on eBay for less than $10.

 If we refer back to the excellent work of Scott Reader, he outlines in detail how various inks were used in several steps to create the beautiful color lithographs on T206 cards.

-While some areas use solid inks -- namely the player and team name on the front, the black border on the front of the card (and any black outline in the player image) and the tobacco advertisement on the back of the card--the remainder uses an early form of half-tone printing.
+While some areas use solid inks—namely, the player and team names on the front, the black border on the front of the card (and any black outline in the player image), and the tobacco advertisement on the back of the card — the remainder uses an early form of half-tone printing.

 Anyone who uses a microscope of at least 30X power will see that the printing on T206 image is just plain different than the image on a modern trading card.
 It’s as simple as that.
 A modern image is relatively neat and ordered, with a fine and rigid dot pattern that Mussolini would be proud of.
 At 30X or more power the T206 image suggests that the printers should’ve kept off the sauce.